After Death (1989 film): Production

 Director Claudio Fragasso's wife, Rosella Drudi did not receive credit for the story for Zombi 3, but is credited as the sole author of the screenplay credit for After Death.
-The film stars Jeff Stryker, who is better known for his roles in both straight and gay pornography films.
+The film stars bisexual adult actor Jeff Stryker.
 The film was his first non-pornography role.
 The remaining majority of the cast were English-speaking performers, but their voices were dubbed in post-production.

 The film was predominantly shot on location in the Philippines, with the earliest scenes in the film shot in studios in Rome.
 Fragasso stated the film was made under duress during shooting in the Philippines, where he remained awake through the entire two-week shoot of the film.
 Fragasso referred to After Death as the "last gasp" of the Italian zombie gore film.

 Release

 After Death passed Italian censorship on 13 April 1989.
 The film was distributed by Variety Film in Italy.

 It was released in Germany on home video in 1989 in a heavily edited form.

 After Death was retitled Zombie 4 by its Japanese video distributors, but the title never appears on any print of the film.
 It was also released under the title Zombie Flesh Eaters 3.